lonesome-polecat/cs-260-startup/notes.md

 - Put before every function (clarify parameter and return types, basic outline of function)
 - If doing something hacky, put comment to explain

+Wireshark is a program that grabs all packets transferred across the network, unencrypted traffic not safe

+Cookies store session information (authentication, language preference, browsing history, length of stay, etc.)